25 Aug Inventory Allocation in 2023 (Definition, Methods, Tips)

 - Product cannibalization

 While it’s possible (but unlikely) for a small retailer with a handful of locations to account for all of these variables in their planning and allocation – the chances of success decrease dramatically as the number of stores and SKUs go up.
 This is because each unique SKU at each unique store will have its own demand profile.
 10 SKUs at 10 stores means that analysts only need to account for 100 different demand profiles.
 But if you have 1,000 stores with 1,000 SKUs, your analysts will need to contend with 1,000,000 unique demand profiles.

 No retailer can hire enough analysts to make these calculations.
 Furthermore, developing a demand-based allocation system requires data science expertise, machine learning technology, and other resources that retailers won’t often find in-house.

-But this is an important problem to solve, because a well-balance allocation will have a myriad of benefits, including:
+But this is an important problem to solve because a well-balanced allocation will have a myriad of benefits, including: